Pikachoo1111/ClimateChangeR/README.md

 **Lessons Learned:**
 This project taught me how to use R, in addition to manipulating images in Python.
-Using R, a statistis-based language helped me start to learn the importance of languages like R, and the role they play within the software development ecosystem/industry.
+Using R, a statistical language, helped me start to learn the importance of languages like R, and the role they play within the software development ecosystem/industry.
 In addition, despite the number of Python projects I have complete, I have rarely worked with images.

 **Installations (All three are necessary to run):**